xmtp/XIPs/XIPs/xip-48-content-type-local-db-integration.md

     ...
 ```

-### SDK Code After Content Types in Rust
+### SDK code after content types in Rust

 #### libxmtp

-By moving content types to rust, we can define Foreign Function Interface (FFI) objects, as well as encoding and decoding functions that can be re-used in both xmtp-ios and xmtp-android.
+By moving content types to Rust, we can define Foreign Function Interface (FFI) objects, as well as encoding and decoding functions that can be re-used in both xmtp-ios and xmtp-android.

 ```rust
 #[derive(uniffi::Record, Clone, Default)]